Owosso man's false terror threat charge dismissed

-CORUNNA — The felony terroristic threat charge against an Owosso man who threatened to “shoot Democrats” at President Biden’s inauguration was dismissed by Shiawassee County Prosecutor Scott Koerner Thursday morning — a move hailed by the man’s attorney as a victory for free speech.

-Bill Amadeo, the attorney for Richard Maurer, was thankful that Koerner dismissed the charge against his client, and praised the decision to stay out of partisan politics.
+Bill Amadeo, the attorney for Richard Maurer, was thankful Koerner dismissed the charge and praised the decision to stay out of partisan politics.

 “The application of the false threat of terrorism statute has changed dramatically over the last several months,” Amadeo said immediately following the charge being dismissed.
 “I understand why Scott Koerner originally charged the case and respect how he reviewed the case and dismissed the matter today.
 It truly showed that Mr. Koerner was protecting First Amendment rights.
 Judge Stewart has always aimed at protecting the Shiawassee community.
 I feel the dismissal of Dick Maurer’s charge sends a message that our circuit court is above political banter and objectively applies the law.
 I hope the board of commissioners are taking notes on this.”

+“CASE DISMISSED.
+NOW FOR LAWSUITS AND PAYBACK YOU ROTTEN DEMOCRATS.
+LET THEM (sic) FUN BEGIN.
+A MILLION MAN WELL ARMED MILITIA IS NEEDED.
+CALL ME TO JOIN.
+IT’S TIME TO PLAN AND ROLL.
+SHARE THIS EVERYONE,” the post said.

-Maurer was charged when he returned from the Washington, D.C., attempted insurrection by supporters of former President Donald Trump, who were protesting the validity of Biden’s election win.
-Thousands of Trump supporters stormed the U.S. Capitol, threatening members of Congress and Vice President Mike Pence.
+Maurer was charged when he returned from the Jan.
+6, 2021, attempted insurrection by supporters of former President Donald Trump, who were protesting the validity of Biden’s election win.
+Thousands of Trump supporters stormed the U.S. Capitol in Washington, D.C., threatening members of Congress and Vice President Mike Pence.

 He had posted numerous threats to his personal Facebook pages, which were being monitored not only by local law enforcement, but the FBI and Secret Service.